Lifetime ISA vs Help to Buy ISA: Which is best for you?

 Income Boost

-For many first time buyers, saving a deposit isn’t the only obstacle standing between them and homeownership.
-If your income isn’t high enough to get the mortgage you need, an Income Boost mortgage could be the answer.
+For many first-time buyers, saving a deposit isn’t the only obstacle standing between them and homeownership.
+If your income isn’t high enough to secure the mortgage they need, an Income Boost mortgage could be the answer.

 Also known as a Joint Borrower Sole Proprietor (JBSP) mortgage, an Income Boost lets you add some or all of a family member’s income to the mortgage.
 This will increase your borrowing potential and make it easier to buy the home you love.
 To learn more, take a look at our guide to mortgage affordability.